While the Travertine Hot Springs are no secret, there are several other hot springs close to the main pools that most first-time visitors miss!

 Secret Pool #5 is a large pool with an amazing view of sunset.
 During our visit it was too hot to get into comfortably, but would likely be perfect in cooler months.

 When to Visit Travertine Hot Springs

 If you are a night owl, you should also consider a night soak.
-While this may not be comfortable in the winter months, stargazing from the pools under moonlight was a magical experience in the summer.
+While this may not be comfortable in the winter months, stargazing from the heated pools under moonlight was a magical experience in the summer.

 Where to Stay near Travertine Hot Springs